-The following Mississippi Department of Education (MDE) and RCU managers and specialists assisted in the development of the diversified agriculture plants core curriculum:
+The following Mississippi Department of Education (MDE) and RCU managers and specialists assisted in the development of the Turfgrass Management curriculum:

-Wendy Clemons, the executive director of the MDE Office of Secondary Education and Professional Development, supported the RCU and teachers throughout the development of the framework and supporting materials.

-Dr. Aimee Brown, the state director of the MDE Office of Career and Technical Education (CTE), supported the RCU and teachers throughout the development of the framework and supporting materials.

-Courtney McCubbins, a project manager with the RCU, researched and coauthored this framework. helpdesk@rcu.msstate.edu
+Wendy Clemons, the associate state superintendent of the MDE Office of Secondary Professional Development and Career Technical Education, supported the RCU and teachers throughout the development of the framework and supporting materials.
+Jill Wagner, the former agricultural education and FFA program supervisor for the MDE Office of Career and Technical Education (CTE), supported the RCU and teachers throughout the development of the framework and supporting materials.
+Betsey Smith, the director of the RCU, supported RCU staff and teachers throughout the development of this framework and supporting materials.
+Courtney McCubbins, the curriculum manager for the RCU, supported RCU staff and teachers throughout the development of this framework and supporting materials.
+Rob Fyke, a project manager with the RCU, researched and co-authored this framework.